beau1399/porpus/README.md

 What you see here grew pretty quickly out of some specific needs I had and the lack of a template that matched them.

-The __Reagent template__ includes many of the components used to build Porpus (Reitit, Ring, etc.) but also presented some obstacles.
-In particular, it lacked out-of-the-box features friendly to server-centric development, such as parameter coercion and cross-page session persistence.
+The __Reagent template__ includes many of the components used to build Porpus (Reitit, Ring, etc.) but also has some drawbacks.
+In particular, it lacks out-of-the-box features friendly to server-centric development, such as parameter coercion and cross-page session persistence.

-The __Compojure template__ is more server-centric, but I was wary of the fact that the generated project didn't include a single ClojureScript file.
-No doubt there is a way to incorporate ClojureScript into a Compojure project, but if I am going to have to do this for every such project, I figured, why not just make my own template?
+The __Compojure template__ is more server-centric, but I am wary of the fact that the generated project doesn't include a single ClojureScript file.
+No doubt there is a way to incorporate ClojureScript into a Compojure project, but if I am going to have to do this for every such project, I decided, why not just make my own template?

-One design decision I faced was whether or not I should include Reagent (a React wrapper) in my template.
+One design decision I faced in making Porpus was whether or not I should include Reagent (a React wrapper) in my template.
 Ultimately, __I decided not to include Reagent__ in the default Porpus development stack.
-Though I perceive several good arguments for including React in a new project, in each case I was able to come up with a good counterargument.
+Though there are good arguments for including React in a new project, in each case I was able to come up with a good counterargument.

 I do not pretend that these counterarguments will apply to every developer and every project.
 In fact, if you're going to use React, I strongly feel that you might as well do it via Reagent.
 Good usage of React relies on immutability, and if you're using a language other than Clojure this will be something extra to wory about.
 In Clojure, it just happens.
 That said...